 Biography

-Nanako Sato is a jazz musician/composer/arranger who performs regularly around Christchurch.
-She performs at many weddings and private functions, as well as festivals like Jazz Festival, Big Band Festival and Arts Festival all around New Zealand with her other various groups such as 18 pieces big band “The Garden City Big Band“ and NZ, own All Girl Big Band, jazz quartet “The Nocturnal” and and “The Garden City Combo“, jazz trio “The Organic Jazz Band” , jazz duo “Sophisticated Lady Jazz Duo” and solo piano.
+Nanako is a multi-instrument jazz musician originally hailed from Japan who performs regularly around Christchurch.
+She is a jazz pianist/vocalist who also plays the flute, trumpet, guitar, ukulele, and all other percussion instruments.
+She is a regular face for Jazz Festival, Big Band Festival, and Arts Festival in New Zealand.
+Various groups she performs in are ‘The Garden City Big Band’, NZ, own All Girl Big Band, jazz quartet “The Nocturnal” and and “The Garden City Combo“, jazz trio “The Organic Jazz Band” , and solo piano.

-Nanako works as an accompanist, arranger, choir director, vocal coach, conductor and musical director.
-She has been an enthusiastic choir director, vocal coach, and musical director for musicals for the last five years.
 She accompanied four amazing top jazz singers, Jennine Bailey, Tessa Quayle, Toni Randle, and Courtenay Washington, at the Jazz Festival in 2012 at the Women in Jazz.

 “Be prepared to swing with the Divas during an evening of sultry smooth jazz presented by some of New Zealand’s top female jazz talent.
 In this concert, Tessa Quayle, Toni Randle and Courtenay Washington join Christchurch’s very own jazz chanteuse, Jennine Bailey in tribute to the wonderful women in jazz.
 In turn, our four leading ladies will take to the stage to express their admiration and respect for the women who paved the way and influenced their personal journey into the world of jazz.
 This concert will feature stunning performances of Feeling Good, Skylark, New York State of Mind, Lullaby of the Leaves, and much more.
 An incredible musical event that is not to be missed!”
 Jennine Bailey (vocals), Tessa Quayle (vocals), Toni Randle (vocals), Courtenay Washington (vocals), Rachael Treveille (sax), Nanako Sato (piano), Michael Story (bass), Andy Keegan (drums). – Press Release –